IliutaAndrei/web-scrapper/README.md

 The project also includes a PDF invoice parser that allows users to upload invoice PDFs, extract product information, generate a CSV file, and download it directly from the web interface.

+Additionally, the application retrieves exchange rates from the BNR XML feed and calculates product prices in RON.

 ## Project Overview

 This project was built as a technical task focused on: